 The Dayton area offers a number of unique holiday markets, featuring a wide range of items from local vendors and artisans.
 We’ve highlighted a few here:

-Holly Days at The Dayton Arcade: The Arcade’s flagship holiday event returns, December 6-8.
-This year’s three-day event includes holiday performances, a festive artisan market, food trucks.
+Holly Days at The Dayton Arcade: A Dayton tradition for many years, the Arcade’s flagship holiday event returns, December 6-8.
+This year’s three-day event includes holiday performances, a festive artisan market and food trucks.

 2. Downtown Dollars – Holiday Bonus Buy Edition